rajatgermany/brand_evaluator/README.md

     2. Project implements pydantic typing to type.
     3. Clean separation of environment variables.
     4. Results are saved in postgresDb
+-  Tweet Analyzer
+    1. Implemented NLP sentiment analysis model using Keras
+    2. Used NLTK for tweet analysis
+    3. Used Twitter Api and tweepy libary to fetch the real time tweets.

 ## Development && Deployment
 - Fully Dockerized envoirment for both development and production.